MenciusChin/data-engineering-final-project/README.md

 - Number of rows inserted into and updated in facility information = Number of rows inserted into facility_reports

-*load_quality.py* Similar to load_hhs, update and insert new hospital's rating related information to quality_ratings table.
+*load_quality.py* Similar to load_hhs, update and insert new hospital's rating related information to facility_information table and quality_ratings table.

+*loadinghelper.py* This file will help data loading, it includes four functions:
+1. Check the negative input variable
+2. Split the geocoded hospital address
+3. Process the null input variable
+4. Get the existing hospital ids for future processing